 Nine ways to reduce rosacea

-There's no known cure for rosacea, but there are steps you can take to dramatically reduce your symptoms both at home or in the skin clinic.
+There's no known cure for this skin condition, but there are steps you can take to dramatically reduce your symptoms both at home or at a specialty skin clinic.
 Here are some options to try:

 Wear and reapply sunscreen

 This advice is always good advice, which is why you hear it so often!
-Use a broad-spectrum sunscreen, and if you are in the sun for prolonged periods, wear a hat and try to stay in the shade.
+Use sunscreen with an SPF of at least 50, and if you are in the sun for prolonged periods, wear a hat and try to stay in the shade.

 Protect your face from the elements

-If you are in harsh conditions like wind, hot or cold, consider wearing a scarf or a buff to protect your face from the elements.
+If you are in harsh conditions like wind, hot or cold, consider wearing a scarf or mask to protect your face from the elements.

 Use a gentle moisturiser and cleanser